zephyrtronium/xirho/encoding/README.md

 # xirho/encoding

-Package encoding implements marshaling and unmarshaling xirho function systems.
+Package encoding implements marshaling and unmarshaling xirho systems.

 The encoding format is JSON.
 See xirho/img for examples.